bgord/knowledge/README.md

 - psql command to create a backup
 - psql command to restore a db from backup
 - Don't restore backup table schemas
+- Is unique index automatically created for PRIMARY KEY?

 ### [react](react.md)
 - Testing unconnected components